RyderUnleashed/CS-221-Object-Oriented-Design-and-Programming-I/README.md

 ### Grade Point Average Computer ###

 This class simply calculates the user's GPA by prompting the user to enter a letter grade and the amount of credits for the course.
 The program uses switch statements and printf to calculate and output the results for the term and cumulatively.

+## Lab 10 ##

+### Methods ###

+This class works with methods.
+The first method, "generateUsername", takes three hardcoded calls and generates a username from the inputted string of text.
+The second method, "charNTimes", takes three more hardcoded calls and prints the inputted character the specified number of times.
+The third and final method, "maskN", takes three more hardcoded calls and outputs a string of text masked with the specified character the specified amount of times.